JoshuaHoeflich/dotfiles/README.md

-## Arch Linux Dotfiles
+## Nix OS Dotfiles
-These scripts track the state of my Arch Linux configuration.
+These scripts track the state of my Nix OS system.